hanhanwu/Hanhan_Data_Science_Practice/sequencial_analysis/learning_notes.md

 * ACF and PACF (Autocorrelation and Partial Autocorrealtion)
   * Stationary ts is characterized by, constant internal structures (mean, variance, autocorrelation) that do not change over time (time independent)
   * Autocorrelation reflects the degree of linear dependency between ith time series and i+h or i-h time series (h is the lag)
-    * Because it's time independent, it ca be reliably used to forecast future time series
+    * Because it's time independent, it can be reliably used to forecast future time series
     * Positive autocorrelation means the 2 time series moves towards the same direction; negative means opposite directions; 0 means the temporal dependencies is hard to find
     * Autocorrelation is a value between [-1, 1]
   * ACF plot
-    * Each vertical bar indicates the autocorrelation between ith ts and i+gth ts, given a confidence level (such as 95%), out of confidence interval (the threshold lines), the autocorrelation is significant
+    * Each vertical bar indicates the autocorrelation between ith ts and i+gth ts, given a confidence level (such as 95%), out of the confidence interval (the threshold lines), the autocorrelation is significant
   * PACF
     * In ACF, the autocorrelation between ith ts and i+gth ts can be affected by i+1th, t+2th, ..., i+g-1th ts too, so PACF removes the influences from these intermediate variables and only checks the autocorrelation between ith ts and i+gth ts
     * Lag0 always has autocorrelation as 1
-    * In the example [here][2], besides lag0, only at lag1 there is significant autocorrelation, so the order for AR model is 1
+    * In the example PACF [here][2], besides lag0, only at lag1 there is significant autocorrelation, so the order for AR model is 1
-    * sometimes, PACF has a critical value for a large lag, which is caused by seasonal cycle.
+    * Sometimes, PACF has a critical value for a large lag, which is caused by seasonal cycle.
 We can set `m` in SARIMA with this lag value to catch the seasonality
   * ACF and PACF have the same critical region
     * `[-1.96*sqrt(n), 1.96*sqrt(n)]`
   * The ACF of stationary data should drop to zero quickly.
 For nonstationary data the value at lag 1 is positive and large.